khashayarkhv/contextual-bandits/README.md

 The scripts containing the implementation of various algorithms discussed in the paper can be found in the folder /scripts.
 Under the same folder you can find more information about how each algorithm is executed.
 There following three main scripts in the root folder that generate the results presented in the paper:

-* `simulationsynth.m` : this corresponds to the synthetic simulations with linear rewards described in Section 5.1 of the paper.
+* `simulationsynth.m`: this corresponds to the synthetic simulations with linear rewards described in Section 5.1 of the paper.

-* `simulationslogistic.m`: this corresponds to the synthethic simulations with logistic rewards described in Section 5.1 of the paper.
+* `simulationslogistic.m': this corresponds to the synthethic simulations with logistic rewards described in Section 5.1 of the paper.

-* `simulationsreal.m` : this corressponds to the simulations on real datasets presented in Section 5.2 of the paper (see below on the information about the datasets).
+* `simulationsreal.m`: this corressponds to the simulations on real datasets presented in Section 5.2 of the paper (see below on the information about the datasets).

 # Datasets